| Licensed Tour Operator

 Elephants at The Reteti Elephant Sanctuary

 The Naumunyak wildlife conservation includes the Turkana, Rendille, Borana, and Somali, as well as the Samburu – ethnic groups that have fought to the death over the land and its resources.
 Now they’re working together to strengthen their communities and protect the elephant population.
+This remarkable shift demonstrates the power of collaborative wildlife conservation in transforming conflict into cooperation, setting a precedent for other regions facing similar challenges.

 Rescuing and Rehabilitating Orphan Elephants

 In spite of the fact that elephant poaching, has fallen significantly in the conservancies around Reteti, elephant calves are still sometimes orphaned or abandoned due to poaching, falling into wells, drought (potentially causing mothers to stop lactating), human-wildlife conflict and natural mortality.
+These persistent threats underscore the vital need for ongoing wildlife conservation initiatives to protect vulnerable populations and address the root causes of their distress.

 Around five to ten calves are saved in northern Kenya every year, from a populace of more than 8,000.
 Within the sanctuary, young animals are treated and cared for by the dedicated keeper team, recruited from the local communities.
 A mobile elephant rescue unit, with exceptionally trained staff, returns lost calves directly to their family whenever it can, and also works with surrounding communities to raise awareness and mitigate human/wildlife conflict.
+This proactive approach is a cornerstone of effective wildlife conservation, ensuring that every effort is made to reintegrate elephants into their natural habitats.

 Women empowerment through Wildlife Conservation